 You’ll want to have a live shot of the event running on screen before the event begins (for at least 10-15 minutes).
 You’ll also want to play music in the background before the live event streaming begins.
 With Wirecast, you can set up two cameras–one to be the backdrop while the other to record the actual event.
 You can set up the first camera very easily using previously recorded files.
 For example, you can upload audio-only files that loop continuously.

 If you plan to live stream a concert, for example, you might set the look-in shot as the crowd gathering toward the stage.
 At the same time, you can queue up the shot of the stage ready for the band to come on.

 During the broadcast, you can add overlays on the screen.
-For example, you may want to display the person’s name on camera.
+For example, you may want to display the person’s name on the camera.
 Additionally, you can add your own logo to any shot.
 You can even resize the logo and place it on the screen to increase your brand recognition.
-This is a benefit to using a white-label streaming service like DaCast, which does not detract from your stream with its own advertising or logo.
+This is a benefit to using a white-label streaming service like Dacast, which does not detract from your stream with its own advertising or logo.

 For more useful tips, check out our article on 11 quick tips for live streaming.